sathishkanagaraj/obt-request-management-system/README.md

 obt-request-management-system
 =============================

 System which automated resource request processing in our organization.
-Developed by Arthi, Hari and Sukanya.
+Developed by Arthi, Hari,Sukanya lead by @SathishKanagaraj.

 Version-1.0.0(stable)
 ===============